 (…existing texts….)

-If a buffered BU is an MMPDU that is intended for one STA affiliated with a non-AP MLD and that is not a Measurement MMPDU, and if it is transmitted on a link where another STA affiliated with the same non-AP MLD is operating on, following the procedure above, the frame shall carry information to determine the intended destination STA affiliated with the non-AP MLD.
+If a buffered BU is an MMPDU that is intended for one STA affiliated with a non-AP MLD and that is not a Measurement MMPDU, and if it is transmitted on a link where another STA affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry information to determine the intended destination STA affiliated with the non-AP MLD(see 35.3.14.2 Identification of the Intended STA).